-Every year:
+Every year: Requirements

-Requirements

-Every year, the Programme Leader is to carry out an evaluation of the programme of study focused on the internal quality of the programme.
-The Programme Leader is to prepare a report on the programme of study (see link 6 for template) with proposals for a plan of action and assessment of whether the programme should undergo evaluation in greater depth.
+Every year, the study programme coordinator is to carry out an evaluation of the programme of study focused on the inner quality of the programme.
+The study programme coordinator is to prepare a report on the programme of study (see link 6 for template) with proposals for a plan of action and assessment of whether the programme should undergo evaluation in greater depth.